neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ### Datadirs

-.zenith/datadirs contains PostgreSQL data directories.
+.neon/datadirs contains PostgreSQL data directories.
 You can launch a Postgres instance on one of them with:

 ```
-  postgres -D .zenith/datadirs/4543be3daeab2ed4e58a285cbb8dd1fce6970f8c
+  postgres -D .neon/datadirs/4543be3daeab2ed4e58a285cbb8dd1fce6970f8c
 ```

-All the actual data is kept in the timeline directories, under .zenith/timelines.
+All the actual data is kept in the timeline directories, under .neon/timelines.
 The data directories are only needed for active PostgreQSL instances.
-After an instance is stopped, the data directory can be safely removed. "zenith start" will recreate it quickly from the data in .zenith/timelines, if it's missing.
+After an instance is stopped, the data directory can be safely removed. "neon start" will recreate it quickly from the data in .neon/timelines, if it's missing.

 ## Version 2